czbiohub-sf/shrimPy/docs/data_structure.md

 Each acquisition will contain a PTCZYX dataset; some dimensions may be singleton.

 The structure of the mantis acquisition log file is not final and is subject to change.
-Input is welcomed.
-The log file may contain logs from multiple acquisitions.
+Input is welcome.
+Currently, acquisition script writes one log file per call.

-A `PositionList.pos` file will accompany each experiment.
-This file is useful as it carries information about the position labels, which is not saved by `pycromanager`.
-In the future, we may decide to manage that differently.
+A `positions.csv` file will accompany each acquisition.
+This file is needed as it carries information about the position labels, which is not saved by `pycromanager`.
+In the future, we may decide to manage that differently - see [pycro-manager#575](https://github.com/micro-manager/pycro-manager/issues/575).
+A template for this file is provided [here](positions.csv).

+A `platemap.csv` file will accompany each acquisition.
+This file carries information about the sample in each well and is populated by the user.
+Multiple wells may contain the same sample.
+A template for this file is provided [here](platemap.csv).

+Other plate metadata CSV files may also be present.
+They should follow the structure of `platemap.csv` and contain information on other experimental variables per well.

+## Format for storing deconvolved and registered volumes

-Raw data files will be converted to `ome-zarr` for long-term storage and downstream processing.
+Raw data files will be converted to [OME-Zarr v0.4](https://ngff.openmicroscopy.org/0.4/) for long-term storage and downstream processing using [iohub](https://github.com/czbiohub/iohub).

-## Conversion to `ome-zarr` format

-The development of this converter is still upcoming.
+The algorithms for deconvolution and registration of label-free and light-sheet data are being developed.
 We will organize the data by positions with a dedicated folder for calibrations considering the following:

 * We can parallelize analysis by distributing the compute using `jobs` and `sbatch` commands on HPC.
 * We match the directory structure of OME-NGFF format, to make it easier to use the reader and writer modules implemented in `iohub`.